RyanSpartan117/mobile-browser-automation-framework/README.md

 Once you've downloaded the project, go to the root directory of the project and run `bundle` to install all the gems used and their dependencies.

-Connect your Android device via USB to your computer, wait 10 second and run `adb devies`.
-You should see your device connected to the computer.
+Connect your Android device via USB to your computer, wait 10 second and run `adb devices`.
+You should see the connected device in your terminal.
 The project is made to take any non-specific Android, automatically find it's UDID and run the test.

 To run the example test we use cucumber: